kullrich/CRBHits/README.md

 The resulting CRBHit pairs can be used to obtain pairwise codon alignments, which are further used to calculate synonymous and nonsynonymous substitutions using parallelization.

 The Ka/Ks (also sometimes denoted as dN/dS) values can be obtained either via the codon model of [Li WH.
-(1999)](https://www.ncbi.nlm.nih.gov/pubmed/8433381) as implemented in the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) or the model of [Yang Z and Nielson R. (2000)](https://www.ncbi.nlm.nih.gov/pubmed/10666704) as implemented in [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download).
+(1999)](https://www.ncbi.nlm.nih.gov/pubmed/8433381) as implemented in the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) or the model of [Yang Z and Nielson R. (2000)](https://www.ncbi.nlm.nih.gov/pubmed/10666704) and other models from the software  [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download) as ported in the R package [MSA2dist](https://github.com/kullrich/MSA2dist).

 The following two images show the two main functions of the package `cds2rbh()` and `rbh2kaks()`, which are described in more detail in the package vignettes.